 "It's always a surprise," U.S. Army Spc.
-John Rathbone of Hesperia, Calif., said.
-"Or it's, 'Why do we have an Army band?'"
+John Rathbone of Hespe- lounge around when in the public ria, Calif., said.
+"Or it's, 'Why do we eye.
+"We don't want to represent have an Army band?""
 Rathbone, a clarinet player who deployed to Iraq with the 1st Armored Division's band in 2010, cited centuries of history linking music with the American military, dating back to the Revolutionary War.